The PostgreSQL Operator is an open source project hosted on GitHub.

 By default, the Makefile will use buildah to build the container images, to override this default to use docker to build the images, set the IMGBUILDER variable to

 After a full compile, you will have a

 pgo binary in

-Now that you have built the PostgreSQL Operator images, you can now deploy them to your Kubernetes cluster.
-To deploy the image and associated Kubernetes manifests, you can execute the following command:
+Now that you have built the PostgreSQL Operator images, you can now deploy them to your Kubernetes cluster by following the Bash Installation Guide.

 Once the PostgreSQL Operator is deployed, you can run the end-to-end regression